CNelson29/CNelson29/README.md

 <br>

-- A passionate Self-taught Front-end and Back-end developer
+- A passionate Self-taught Front-end and Back-end Developer
-- i'm oaciner for technology and science
+- I am passionate about technology and science
-- Currently learning Web Development by Self
+- Currently learning Web Development on my own and studying software engineering.
-- I’m currently open for an Intern or a new job opportunity.
+- I am currently open for an internship or a new job opportunity.
+- Aspiring software engineer
+-Python Developer

 <br><br>